 and Mother 3

 .
-In each fight, you can choose to FIGHT an enemy or SPARE them.
+Instead of winning battles only by attacking, you can choose to FIGHT an enemy or SPARE them.

-- All There in the Manual: Available in it are character and story information, instructions for gameplay and a note from your best friend, Flowey!
+- All There in the Manual: It offers a few tips on fighting monsters, and a couple character details like snail pie being Toriel's favorite food.
+There's even a note from your best friend, Flowey!
 Too bad someone ruined the page regarding enemy attacks, though.
+You might find some additional advice after finishing the game, as well.

 - Arc Words: Determination.

-- Book Ends: The demo ends in a room identical to the second one.
+- Book Ends: The demo ends in a room identical in appearance to the second one.

 - Breaking the Fourth Wall: Done rather blatantly by Sans.